gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/model-workflow-configuration.md

 **Deferred Resources**

-The registration details for a deferred resource are the same as a defined resource (above), with one exception:
+The metadata for a deferred resource are the same as a defined resource (above), with one exception:

 -   the **path** is unknown at dataset template registration time - instead, we define a **key** which is a unique (within the entity) identifier for the deferred resource.
 Choose a key that will help you remember which resource is which when using the template later in the provenance workflow.